asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/New-SIP-Channel-Driver-Architecture/Event-Subscription-and-Publication-Design.md

----

-**WARNING!:**
+!!! warning
     This page is a work in progress.
 Please do not make comments on this until this warning is removed

----
+[//]: # (end-warning)

 Asterisk's SIP implementation has a need for supporting RFC 3265's event subscription system since the original `chan_sip` had support for it.